n1ywb/webdlmon-backend/doc/users.rst

 instances.
 This is static at runtime so there's really no reason to query it more than once.

 Station List
 ~~~~~~~~~~~~

-Immediately sends the ``stations`` object, which full station list, the re-sends the station list whenever
+Immediately sends the ``stations`` object, which full station list, the
-it changes.
+re-sends the station list whenever it changes.

 Notes
 -----

-.. [*]  It's possible that other older websockets protocols are also supported
+.. [*]  Other older websockets protocols may work but, seriously, upgrade your
- but, seriously, just upgrade your browser.
+ browser.